Bi-level Feature Alignment for Versatile Image Translation and Manipulation: Proposed Method

-The vanilla dense correspondence has a self-attention memory complexity $\mathcal{O}(L^2)$ where $L$ is the input sequence length.
-For our bi-level alignment strategy, the memory complexity of building the block ranking matrices and local attention matrices are $\mathcal{O}(N^2)$ and $\mathcal{O}(b*(kb))$, where $b$, $N$ ($N=L/b$) and $k$ are block size, block number and the number of top-$k$ selection.
-Thus, the overall memory complexity of the proposed bi-level alignment strategy is $\mathcal{O}(N^2+b*(kb))$.
+\textbf{Complexity Analysis. } The vanilla dense correspondence has a self-attention memory complexity $\mathcal{O}(L^2)$ where $L$ is the input sequence length.
+For our bi-level alignment strategy, the memory complexity of building block ranking matrices and local attention matrices are $\mathcal{O}(N^2)$ and $\mathcal{O}(b*(kb))$, where $b$, $N$ ($N=L/b$) and $k$ are block size, block number and the number of top-$k$ selection.
+Thus, the overall memory complexity is $\mathcal{O}(N^2+b*(kb))$.